 How are fellows paid?

 Generally, recipients receive fellowship funding through the law school's payroll system.
 Required payroll taxes will be deducted.
-Recipients must meet with Peg Delaney in the Dean’s Suite to complete all necessary payroll paperwork.
+Recipients must complete payroll paperwork and come to the Dean's Suite to show a photo ID and Social Security card.
 However, some graduate fellowships have a different funding structure, so you should carefully review all program-specific materials.

 Who should I contact if I have questions?